CrayLabs/SmartSim-Scaling/driverdataaggregation/README.md

                                     all physical cores for each client thread
 ```

-So for example, the following command could be run to execute a battery of
+For example, the following command could be run to execute a battery of
-tests in the same allocation
+tests in the same allocation.
+The number of tests executed will be computed based
+on the number of permutations from the list inputs given.

 ```bash
 python driver.py aggregation_scaling_python --exp_name='aggregation-scaling-py-batch' \